RajPotla/Monster-Shooter/Monster Shooter/README.md

-# MonsterApocalypse
+# Monster Shooter
-A top down shooting game, with creatures, weapons, power-ups and with a high score
+A top down shooting game, with Monsters, weapons, power-ups and with a high score to purchase different and upgraded guns.